Get an annual AARP membership for only $9. Offer ends 12/11.

 Accessories and Apps

-The Oticon ON app provides basic remote control of the devices and cool features like “Find My Hearing Aid” and the ability to manually adjust the “mix” of accessories and ambient sounds.
-This is great for TV listening (keeping the noise from the kitchen down) or when using a remote microphone.
+The Oticon Companion app provides basic remote control and cool features.
+Examples include Find My Hearing Aid and the ability to manually adjust the mix of ambient sounds.
+That’s great for TV listening (keeping the noise from the kitchen down) or when using a remote microphone.
+Unlike Oticon’s earlier ON app, the Companion app lets your hearing-care professional provide remote support.
+That’s very useful for people who don’t want to visit a store in person whenever they need an adjustment.

 ConnectClip Microphone

 The ConnectClip is a nice multifunction device.
 First, as the name suggests, it is a directional remote microphone.
-This allows you to control the negative impact of distance, reverberation, and background noise by picking up speech very close to the person talking and then wirelessly streaming that “clean” speech to your hearing aids up to about 60 feet away.
+That allows you to control the negative impact of distance, reverberation, and background noise by picking up speech very close to the person talking and then wirelessly streaming that “clean” speech to your hearing aids up to about 60 feet away.

 Secondly, it acts as a simple remote control for volume and program change.
-It’s ideal for users with dexterity difficulties and those with memory problems who may need a family member or caregiver to assist them with their hearing aids.
+It's ideal for users with dexterity or memory problems who may need a family member or caregiver to assist them with their hearing aids.
+Finally, Android users can use the Connect Clip as a Bluetooth “re-broadcaster” to stream phone calls and music from the phone.

 Pro Tip: